ajschumacher/gadsdc/10-python/README.md

 ### Before

+Optional:

+### Questions

+ * What other thoughts, comments, concerns, and questions do you have?
+What's on your mind?

+### During

+Application presentation.

+Question review.

 Likely use the Social Web book appendix C, though it has some issues - missing bit on UTF-8, etc.

 Possibly mention here or add to further resources: [Datalicious Notebookmania – My favorite 7 IPython Notebooks](http://beautifuldata.net/2014/03/datalicious-notebookmania-my-favorite-7-ipython-notebooks/)